longturn/freeciv21/docs/General/Manuals/client-manual.rst

 ^^^^^^^^^^^^^^^^^

 The spinner can be changed up or down to customize the number of players.
-The ruleset can also set the number of players, so be sure to pick the ruleset before you pick number of players.
+The ruleset can also set the number of players, so be sure to pick the ruleset before you pick the number of players.

 AI Skill Level
 ^^^^^^^^^^^^^^